nelsonzhouu/just-schedule-it/README.md

 2. You should see:
    - Modern SaaS landing page with "JustScheduleIt" logo
    - Elegant serif headline: "Manage your calendar with natural language"
-   - Tagline: "AI-powered calendar assistant"
    - "Get Started" button in the hero section
-   - "Login with Google" ghost button in header
+   - "Login with Google" button in header
    - Three feature cards showcasing functionality
 3. Click either login button to start OAuth flow